Temozolomide: Chemical properties

 Temozolomide is an imidazotetrazine derivative.
 It is slightly soluble in water and aqueous acids, and decomposes at 212 °C. It was discovered in 2021 that temozolomide is an explosive, tentatively assigned as UN Class 1.

 Temozolomide has also been reported to be a comparatively safe and stable in situ source of diazomethane in organic synthesis.
 In particular, use as a methylating and cyclopropanating reagent has been demonstrated.

 History

 The agent was discovered at Aston University in Birmingham, England.
 Its preclinical activity was reported in 1987.

 It was approved for medical use in the European Union in January 1999, and in the United States in August 1999.
 The intravenous formulation was approved in the United States in February 2009.

+In 2023 the University Hospitals Coventry and Warwickshire NHS Trust came under scrutiny when the temozolomide overprescription incident was discovered.
+It was found that a consultant clinical oncologist had been perscribing temozolomide for much longer than the NHS recommended guideline of six months.
+One patient had been on the medication for 16 years.